Create your own ocean zones in a jar to explore habitat, sea animals & deep sea creatures.

-We've been enjoying some fun books about the ocean and sea animals this summer.
-My kids have always been big fans of ocean life.
+We've been enjoying some fun books about the ocean and marine animals this summer.
+My kids have always been big fans of sea life.

-There are so many wonderful creatures that live in the seas and did you know that so much of the ocean world is still undiscovered?!
+There are so many wonderful creatures that live in the oceans and did you know that so much of the underwater world is still undiscovered?!

-We decided to make our own model of the ocean in order to explore the different ocean zones and the animals that live in these areas.
+We decided to make our own model of the ocean in order to explore the different ocean layers and the animals that live in these areas.
 I've included a detailed tutorial on how we put ours together along with affiliate links to some of the products we used to create our own ocean world.

 This is such a fun and hands-on project for kids -- they'll love helping to put it all together!